house9/practice-ramda/README.md

 * `npm run test`
 * `npm run lint`

-Modify `src/index.js`; work your way through each test, make the test pass by using the appropriate ramda functions.
+Modify the files in the `src`; directory; work your way through each test, make the test pass by using the appropriate ramda functions.

 * `npm run test`
 * remove the leading `x` from each `describe` block, the test will then fail